 Invest Local or Remote?
-COVID-19 Lockdowns and Venture Capital Investment
+The Effects of COVID-19 Lockdowns on Venture Capital Investment around the World

 Keywords: Venture Capital, Entrepreneurship, COVID-19, Pandemic, Lockdown